john-kurkowski/john-kurkowski.github.io/about/index.md

 However I'm *scarred* from being unable to share that thrill.
 In contrast to me, for all my family and peers, computers did nothing but get in their way.
-[Computers are too difficult, and it's no wonder most remain illiterate](http://studiotendra.com/2013/08/14/computers-are-both-too-difficult-and-people-are-computer-illiterate/).
+[Computers are too difficult, and it's no wonder most people remain illiterate](http://studiotendra.com/2013/08/14/computers-are-both-too-difficult-and-people-are-computer-illiterate/).

 The design of everyday things is often irresponsible and insulting.
 The software industry can do better.
-Wherever I'm involved as a software engineer, I aim to bring some sensitivity to this.
+Wherever I'm involved as a software engineer, I aim to bring sensitivity to this.

 Read my other overarching themes in [Credo]({% post_url 2013-10-16-credo %}).